Art Felluca

 Trumpet,Flugelhorn

 John Engstrom is a Rochester-area trumpet and flugelhorn player.
 He is known for his pure tone and commitment to learning.
+John has studied trumpet with Drs.
+Gordon Mathie, Richard Burkhart, Dan D'Addio, and Jonathan Kruger.
+He also played in college jazz ensembles under Ray Shiner and Hank Levy.
 John has been long active in the Rochester area, playing in pit orchestras, symphony orchestras, and various jazz ensembles.
 In addition to his busy trumpet schedule, he is currently taking jazz guitar lessons with Bob Sneider.

 Jon Randall